ga-wdi-boston/js/README.md

 }
 ```

+Save this file and return to your terminal.
 Type `node greeter.js`
 Type your name and hit ENTER.

 Press the UP arrow on your keyboard to reload the previous line OR type
 `node greeter.js` again.
-Type Antony and hit ENTER.
+Type `Antony` and hit ENTER.

 The `while` loop:
+  Now go to `psychic.js`.

 ```js
 'use strict';